clicknium/clicknium-docs/doc/concepts/uia.md

 ## UIA element properties
 By [find_element](../references/python/globalfunctions/find_element.md) on one UIA locator, you can get one UIA element, and properties of the element by [get_property](../references/python/uielement/get_property.md).
-Clicknium UIA support the following properties:
+Clicknium UIA supports the following properties:

 | Name      | Description |
 | ----------- | ----------- |